irfancharania/Media-Directory-Cleaner/AI Development Guide.md

 - Handle all error cases explicitly
 - Never catch exceptions in domain logic
 - Isolate exception handling at I/O boundaries
+- Provide specific error information (e.g., which file failed to delete)

+**Progress and Output**
+- Use stderr for progress messages, stdout for results
+- Wrap operations with progress indication at pipeline edges
+- Keep progress reporting separate from business logic

 **Module Organization**
 - One module per file (except where it makes sense like Domain)